bob-606/5.easa.fi/README.md

 ## 139. Which effect (among others) causes lift to increase when extending the landing flaps?
-Which effect (among others) causes lift to increase when extending the landing flaps?
 - Reduction of the form drag
 - ***Enlargement of the profile camber***
 - Reduction of the angle of attack